-To apply for any position, please contact HR Director Amy Ruder at email@example.com.
+To apply for any position, please contact Director of Talent Acquisition Tina Busenitz at email@example.com.

 We are seeking a full-time bi-lingual ministry developer (based in Dallas) to come alongside urban churches, ministry networks, and denominations to support and resource their efforts in the Texas Triangle.

 The Communications and Creative Director oversees World Impact’s (WI) role as thought leaders in the world of urban ministry as well as its branding efforts.
 S/He recommends, implements, and evaluates the annual digital and traditional marketing and communications strategies, planning and budget.

 We are seeking a full-time ministry developer in Southern California to come alongside urban churches, ministry networks, and denominations to support and resource their efforts.

 We are committed to academic excellence and quality leadership.
 We partner with accredited liberal arts schools and seminaries who offer our students credit for the successful completion of their Capstone Curriculum.
 The Urban Ministry Institute (TUMI) is non-accredited so that resources can remain available and affordable to our urban leaders and workers.
 Together, we ensure that urban ministry workers are equipped and empowered to build and sustain healthy churches.

 When people in under-resourced communities experience trauma, the local church can be a beacon of hope.
 Alvin Sanders learned this from firsthand experience.
 While serving as an urban leader in the second most violent neighborhood in the country, a tragedy occurred.
 A police shooting with racial overtones rocked the neighborhood.